olpeh/olpeh.github.io/_posts/2019-01-30-my-opinionated-setup-for-web-projects.md

 For Elm, use [elm-format](https://github.com/avh4/elm-format){:target="\_blank"}{:rel="noopener"} and for almost everything else, use [Prettier](https://prettier.io/){:target="\_blank"}{:rel="noopener"}.
 Seriously, just do it.
-And if you did not know, Prettier has support for multiple languages, including `JS, TS, CSS, HTML, MD` and others.
+And if you did not know, Prettier has support for multiple languages, including `JS, JSON, TS, CSS, HTML, MD` and others.

 Prettier is an opinionated and almost zero configuration formatter.
 However, I like to configure it just a bit.